Lead generation in recruitment – tips and ideas

 Landing pages have earned a reputation for being one of the best tools for boosting conversions once created properly (it is easier with a high-quality landing page builder like Landingi).
 Using them, you are able to easily impose an action from potentially interested visitors and turn them into leads for your business.

-Although landing pages are more famous for lead generation process for strictly business marketing campaigns, they can also be effective when it comes to recruitment processes and getting the attention of the best and most promising candidates.
+Although landing pages are more famous for the lead generation process for strictly business marketing campaigns, they can also be effective when it comes to recruitment processes and getting the attention of the best and most promising candidates.
 Since every landing page offers something valuable to the target audience, it can also be a great job offer with great opportunities.

 Although landing page usage is significant and is still on an upward trend, the concept is often implemented improperly and the vast majority of landing pages don't reflect the landing pages best practices.
 According to WordStream, “only about 22 percent of businesses are satisfied with their conversion rates”.